ChrisBrooksbank/Tutorials.CSharp/delegates.md

 of delegate types you need to define yourself.

 ###Func
-These are a site of pre defined generic delegate classes taking from zero to 16 input parameters and returning a value.
+These are a set of pre defined generic delegate classes taking from zero to 16 input parameters and returning a value.

 ###Action
-These are a site of pre defined generic delegate classes taking from zero to 16 input parameters and returning void.
+These are a set of pre defined generic delegate classes taking from zero to 16 input parameters and returning void.

 ###EventHandler
 This is a generic delegate type supporting #Event.